GustafEnebog/project-2/README.md

 ![Favicon](assets/images/favicon.jpg)

 ### Typography
 Noto Sans has been used as a font since it features Greek letters necessary for some of the input/output parameters.
-"Montserrat" and sans-serif is used as fallback fonts.
+Sans-serif is used as fallback fonts.

 ![Noto Sans font](assets/images/noto-sans-google-font.jpg)